Yonea21/starter-academic/content/post/week2/index.md

 On Tuesday I met another classmate of mine, Oliver, with whom I studied math.
 We grabed lunch from Mishio and discovered the beautiful sites of Bern.

 ![Bern](bern.jpg "<b>Bern</b> (Unsplash: Gül ORL)")

+Tuesday evening, back home, I even helped a friend in maths.
+I showed my friend how to simplify logarithms.
+There really lies my strength and I'm glad if I can pass on my knowledge and tricks.